Sports betting clears first hurdle in Oklahoma House of Representatives

 Sports betting won its first vote in the 59th Legislature on Monday but is still a long way from parlaying that into a payoff for its backers.

-House Bill 1027, by Rep. Ken Luttrell, R-Ponca City, won easy passage in a friendly appropriations subcommittee chaired by the Luttrell himself.
-At a minimum, HB 1027 still has to get through the full Appropriations and Budget Committee, the House floor, a Senate committee or two, the Senate floor and the governor to become law.
+House Bill 1027, by Rep. Ken Luttrell, R-Ponca City, won easy passage in a friendly appropriations subcommittee chaired by Luttrell himself.
+At a minimum, HB 1027 still has to get through the full House Appropriations and Budget Committee, the House floor, a Senate committee or two, the Senate floor and the governor before it could become law.
 And that's only if it isn't changed much along the way, which doesn't sound likely.

-"What we are seeing now will not be the final bill," Littrell told the committee.
+"What we are seeing now will not be the final bill," Luttrell told the committee.

-The bill authorizes in-person and digital sports gambling through Oklahoma's tribal gaming compacts.
-Luttrell, a Cherokee citizen, carried a similar bill in the last Legislature.
-It went no further than the committee stage of consideration.
+The bill would authorize in-person and digital sports gambling through Oklahoma's tribal gaming compacts.
+Luttrell, a Cherokee citizen, carried a similar bill in the last Legislature,but it went no further than the committee stage of consideration.

 People are also reading…